Popeyes Red Beans and Rice – Easy Copycat Recipe

 How To Serve Red Beans and Rice

-Spoon the red beans into a bowl—spoon hot white rice in the center of the red beans.
-Try garnishing with a few slices of green onions or scallions for a pop of color and an extra flavor.
+Spoon the red beans into a bowl.
+Spoon hot white rice in the center of the red beans.
+Try garnishing with a few slices of green onions or scallions for a pop of color and extra flavor.
 Serve with hot sauce on the side.

 What Goes With Red Beans and Rice?

-You can serve red beans and rice as a main course, as it is a hearty dish, but it is often a side dish with fried chicken.
-Other sides that go with it include mac n cheesebiscuits, and coleslaw
+Red beans and rice are a hearty main course, but they are often served as a side dish with fried chicken.
+Other sides that go with them include mac’ n cheesebiscuits, and coleslaw

 closeup of copycat Popeyes red beans and rice in a bowl.